anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="3.4.1"></a>
 ### Relationship to ETSI-NFV

-The ETSI NFV ISG is very closely related to the Anuket, in that it is a group that is working on supporting technologies for NFV applications (**Figure 5** illustrates the scope of ETSI-NFV).
-To facilitate more collaboration as the project matures, the Anuket scope (**Figure 2** above) purposely references certain ETSI NFV reference points, as specified by ETSI GR NFV 002[3].
+The ETSI NFV ISG is very closely related to the Anuket CNTT, in that it is a group that is working on supporting technologies for NFV applications (**Figure 5** illustrates the scope of ETSI-NFV).
+To facilitate more collaboration as the project matures, the Anuket CNTT scope (**Figure 2** above) purposely references certain ETSI NFV reference points, as specified by ETSI GR NFV 002[3].

 <p align="center"><img src="./figures/tech_relation_etsi.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 5:</b> Scope ETSI NFV.</p>

 <a name="3.4.2"></a>
-### Relationship to OPNFV and OVP
+### Relationship to Anuket CNTT and OVP

-The Anuket is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs, using OPNFV.
+The Anuket CNTT is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs, using Anuket CNTT.
 OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

-Once the Anuket specifications are on place, OPNFV is expected to create a reference implementation that is adherent to requirements set in Anuket (**Reference Implementations**).
-Additionally, Commercial products adhering to Anuket specifications will be able to undergo an enhanced OVP’s program (based on Anuket **Reference Conformance** specification) using OPNFV testing framework and tools. **Figure 6** below illustrates the relationship with OPNFV and OVP in more details (specific to OpenStack based specifications)
+Once the Anuket CNTT specifications are on place, Anuket CNTT is expected to create a reference implementation that is adherent to requirements set in Anuket CNTT (**Reference Implementations**).
+Additionally, Commercial products adhering to Anuket CNTT specifications will be able to undergo an enhanced OVP’s program (based on Anuket CNTT **Reference Conformance** specification) using Anuket CNTT testing framework and tools. **Figure 6** below illustrates the relationship with Anuket CNTT and OVP in more details (specific to OpenStack based specifications)

 <p align="center"><img src="./figures/tech_relation_opnfv.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 6:</b> Anuket Relationship with OPNFV and OVP.</p>
+<p align="center"><b>Figure 6:</b> Anuket CNTT Relationship with Anuket CNTT and OVP.</p>

 As can be seen from the above figure, roles and responsibilities are as follows:
-- Anuket specifies lab requirements in the **Reference Implementation** document which will be used by **OPNFV** to define what labs can be used within the community for the purpose of installing and testing Anuket conformant cloud infrastructure implementations.
+- Anuket CNTT specifies lab requirements in the **Reference Implementation** document which will be used by **Anuket CNTT** to define what labs can be used within the community for the purpose of installing and testing Anuket CNTT conformant cloud infrastructure implementations.
-- Anuket includes a lab Playbook in its **Reference Implementation** detailing available suitable labs to run and test cloud infrastructure implementations with access details and processes.
+- Anuket CNTT includes a lab Playbook in its **Reference Implementation** detailing available suitable labs to run and test cloud infrastructure implementations with access details and processes.
-- Anuket specifies installer requirements in the **Reference Implementation** document will be used by **OPNFV** to determine a suitable installer to be used to install a Reference Implementation of cloud infrastructure that are conformant to Anuket specifications.
+- Anuket CNTT specifies installer requirements in the **Reference Implementation** document will be used by **Anuket CNTT** to determine a suitable installer to be used to install a Reference Implementation of cloud infrastructure that are conformant to Anuket CNTT specifications.
-- Anuket includes an installation Playbook in it's **Reference Implementation** detailing instructions of how to install an OPNFV reference implementation using community installers.
-The **Reference Implementation** created by **OPNFV** is expected to be fully conformant to Anuket specifications and must pass all test suites defined in the Anuket **Reference Conformance** document.
+- Anuket CNTT includes an installation Playbook in it's **Reference Implementation** detailing instructions of how to install an Anuket CNTT reference implementation using community installers.
+The **Reference Implementation** created by **Anuket CNTT** is expected to be fully conformant to Anuket CNTT specifications and must pass all test suites defined in the Anuket CNTT **Reference Conformance** document.
-- Anuket specifies testing framework requirements in the **Reference Conformance** document will be used by OPNFV to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
+- Anuket CNTT specifies testing framework requirements in the **Reference Conformance** document will be used by Anuket CNTT to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
-- Anuket defines high level test cases in the **Reference Conformance** document that relates to requirements coming from both the **Reference Model** and **Reference Architecture** to be used by **OPNFV** to determine what testing projects within the community are suitable to deliver those tests and convert them into low level test cases that can be implemented within those **OPNFV** testing Projects.
+- Anuket CNTT defines high level test cases in the **Reference Conformance** document that relates to requirements coming from both the **Reference Model** and **Reference Architecture** to be used by **Anuket CNTT** to determine what testing projects within the community are suitable to deliver those tests and convert them into low level test cases that can be implemented within those **Anuket CNTT** testing Projects.
-- Anuket includes a traceability matrix in its **Reference Conformance** document detailing every test case (or group of test cases) available in the community and map them to the high level test case definition and the requirements they are fulfilling.
+- Anuket CNTT includes a traceability matrix in its **Reference Conformance** document detailing every test case (or group of test cases) available in the community and map them to the high level test case definition and the requirements they are fulfilling.
-- Anuket includes a testing Playbook in its **Reference Conformance** document detailing instructions of how to run **OPNFV** testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to Anuket specifications.
-Anuket testing Playbook will also details instructions of how to submit testing results for the **OVP** badging process.
+- Anuket CNTT includes a testing Playbook in its **Reference Conformance** document detailing instructions of how to run **Anuket CNTT** testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to Anuket CNTT specifications.
+Anuket CNTT testing Playbook will also details instructions of how to submit testing results for the **OVP** badging process.

 <a name="3.4.3"></a>
 ### Relationship to CNCF

-A close relationship between Anuket and CNCF is maintained around the contents development for RA-2, RI-2, and RC-2.
+A close relationship between Anuket CNTT and CNCF is maintained around the contents development for RA-2, RI-2, and RC-2.

 <a name="3.4.4"></a>
 ### Relationship to other communities

-The Anuket collaborates with relevant API workgroups of SDOs (such as MEF, TM Forum, 3GPP, TIP, etc) where applicable to align with their specification work and utilise their efforts.
+The Anuket CNTT collaborates with relevant API workgroups of SDOs (such as MEF, TM Forum, 3GPP, TIP, etc) where applicable to align with their specification work and utilise their efforts.

  <a name="4.0"></a>
 # Abbreviations